geoadmin/geocat/web/src/main/webapp/WEB-INF/classes/setup/sql-geocat/v340/migrate/README.md

 ```

-Set all extent subtemplate loaded valid in the database:
+Set all extent subtemplate loaded valid and publish them to all in the database:

 ```
 INSERT INTO validation
   SELECT id, 'subtemplate', 1, 0, 0, createdate, true
     FROM metadata WHERE uuid like 'geocatch-subtpl-extent-land-%'
     or  uuid like 'geocatch-subtpl-extent-kanton-%'
     or  uuid like 'geocatch-subtpl-extent-hoheitsgebiet-%';

+-- Set publish to all
+INSERT INTO operationallowed
+  SELECT 1, id, 0
+    FROM metadata WHERE uuid like 'geocatch-subtpl-extent-land-%'
+                           or  uuid like 'geocatch-subtpl-extent-kanton-%'
+                           or  uuid like 'geocatch-subtpl-extent-hoheitsgebiet-%';

+-- Set edit privileges to SUBTEMPLATES group
+INSERT INTO operationallowed
+  SELECT (SELECT id FROM groups WHERE name = 'SUBTEMPLATES' ORDER by 1 LIMIT 1),
+        id, 2
+    FROM metadata WHERE  uuid like 'geocatch-subtpl-extent-land-%'
+                            or  uuid like 'geocatch-subtpl-extent-kanton-%'
+                            or  uuid like 'geocatch-subtpl-extent-hoheitsgebiet-%';

 ```

-TODO: There is an issue with BatchOpsMetadataReindexer to solve here as the number of subtemplate
-in the catalogue is correct only after a reindex.
+TODO: There is an issue with BatchOpsMetadataReindexer to solve here as the number of subtemplate in the catalogue is correct only after a reindex.